San Guillermo Parish Church (Bacolor)

-San Guillermo Parish Church in Bacolor, Pampanga, Philippines is named after San Guillermo, the town's patron saint.
-The church was originally constructed by the Augustinian Friars in 1576 – also the town's founding – with Padre Diego de Ochoa, OSA, becoming the town's first parish priest two years later.
+San Guillermo Parish Church is a Roman Catholic church in Bacolor, Pampanga, Philippines.
+It is under the jurisdiction of the Archdiocese of San Fernando.
+Named after San Guillermo, the town's patron saint, the church was originally constructed by the Augustinian Friars in 1576 – also the town's founding – with Padre Diego de Ochoa, OSA, becoming the town's first parish priest two years later.

 In 1880, the church was destroyed by an earthquake, and rebuilt by Fr.
 Eugenio Alvarez in 1886.
 On September 3, 1995, lahar flow from the slopes of Mount Pinatubo which erupted on June 15, 1991, buried the church to half its 12 m height, prompting more than 50,000 town residents to evacuate to safer grounds in resettlement areas.
 Near the façade of the parish church is a museum on the history of the church.
 It also contains paintings of the Pinatubo eruption in 1991.

 History

 Bacolor is one of the oldest towns in the Philippines.
 The first church was built by the Augustinian friars in 1576 on the lot of Don Guillermo Manabat, a rich landlord believed to be the founder of Bacolor.

 An earthquake destroyed the church and a new church was built by Fr.
 Manuel Diaz in 1897.
 It has a central nave and well-lighted transept with windows.
 The main retablo, side retablos and pulpit are gilded with gold leaf.
 The richness of the decoration of Bacolor church depicts the advanced stage of Baroque and Rococo.

 After the Mount Pinatubo eruption in 1991 which caused the lahars to flow into the municipality that half-buried the church, the structure remained in use as a place of worship.
 It was a tourist destination before the 1991 eruption, and more tourists came to the church, whose remaining features are being preserved and maintained, afterwards.